 |The preferred method when the board has declared a dividend policy for the current year||The preferred method when no information whatsoever is available regarding the current dividend policy.|

 |It may not be accurate and actual yields may vary||It is perfectly accurate since, based on actual data.|

 While we are on the topic of dividend yield calculation, it is necessary to cover an essential branch of dividend yield analysis.
 The universe of dividend-paying stocks can be divided into high or low yield stocks.
 Having understood the concept of dividend yield calculation, we may now move a step ahead.
 The pattern in which a company pays dividends says a lot about itself.
 The shareholders and analysts must interpret these signals to grasp what the company wants to convey.

 High Dividend Yield Stocks

-Also known as income stocks these are famous for yielding a generous rate of return on investment.
+Also known as income stocks, these are famous for yielding a generous rate of return on investment.
 The investors who prefer these stocks are the ones who require a steady stream of income.
 Normally pensioners and retired citizens opt for these stocks owing to the regularity of their dividend payments.
-However what some investors fail to notice is that high yielding companies are very slow to grow.
+However, some investors fail to notice that high-yielding companies are very slow to grow.
 They pay out a considerable portion of their earnings in the form of dividends.
 They are left with little to no proceeds to plow back for the growth of the business.
 One seldom notices significant capital appreciation on such stocks.
 Established companies or companies in their maturity phase usually go for a higher dividend yield.
-Utility companies are an example of high yield stocks.
+Utility companies are an example of high-yield stocks.